-The brewery offers group tours and also operates a tasting room, which is open from 1 to 5 p.m.
+The brewery offers group tours and also operates a tasting room.
+This room is open from 1 to 5 p.m.
 Monday through Saturday.

 With craft breweries popping up all over Iceland, you’re sure to run across one in your travels.
-Be sure to save a few hours for a tour or sampling to get a unique perspective on this booming area of Icelandic culture.
+Be sure to save a few hours for a tour or sampling.
+This will help you to get a unique perspective on this booming area of Icelandic culture.

 Interested in more articles on Icelandic food and drink?
 Here are some great options!